Tyler Ford (basketball)

 Tyler Ford (born June 8, 1985) is an American professional basketball referee in the National Basketball Association (NBA), wearing number 39.
-As of the 2020-21 NBA season Ford has officiated 333 regular-season games and 15 playoff games.
-He is in his seventh season as an NBA referee.
+As of the 2022–23 NBA season Ford has officiated 463 regular-season games and 31 playoff games.

 Early life

 Ford was born on June 8, 1985, in Lima, Ohio.
 He graduated from Allen East High School in Lafayette, Ohio.

 Officiating career

 Ford officiated Division I college basketball for four seasons.
 Working games for the Big Ten Conference, Mid-American Conference and the Summit League.
 He also spent four seasons officiating the Women's National Basketball Association (WNBA).
 Before Ford joined the NBA officiating staff, he officiated five seasons in the NBA G League, where he worked the 2014 NBA G League All-Star Game and the 2015 NBA G League Finals.
-As of the 2020-21 NBA season Ford has officiated 333 regular-season games and 15 playoff games.
-He is in his seventh season as an NBA referee.
+As of the 2022-23 NBA season Ford has officiated 463 regular-season games and 31 playoff games.
+He is in his ninth season as an NBA referee.